You will need more than 5 days in the Mother City, because there are too many things to do in Cape Town!

 What Not To Do In Cape Town

-Cape Town and the all Cape region is going through a severe drought.
-It’s a bit better now, as the area finally got that much needed rain.
+Cape Town and the all Cape region went through a severe drought that lasted several years.
+It’s better now, as the area finally got some much needed rain.
 Yet, the local authorities encourage people, locals and visitors alike, to help save water.